A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 Summary: is it worth starting a Bitcoin ATM business in Switzerland?

-It is worth starting if:
+It is worth getting started if:

 you have a good location with real customer traffic,